-Archaeology is a very popular choice for people looking to change career but they are unsure how to translate their existing skills into those looked for by archaeological employers.
-Taking time out to study archaeology at university is often not an option for career changers but there are other routes into the profession.
+Archaeology is a very popular choice for people looking to change career, but it can be difficult to translate existing skills into those that archaeological employers want.
+Taking time out to study archaeology at university is often not an option for career changers, but there are other routes into the profession.

-To join CIfA go to https://www.archaeologists.net/join.
-The process has been streamlined and improved, so if you have looked at applying in the past, please go back to the pages and look at the process now.
-You may find there is considerable change and assistance.
-Once you are a CIfA member you might find it useful to sign up to Professional Pathways to receive bulletins with extra information about progression through CIfA’s professional grades.
-You can find out more about Professional Pathways here https://www.archaeologists.net/join/pathway
+See our pages on employer training schemes [LINK] and learn more about how to join CIfA.
+We have streamlined and improved the joining process, so if you have looked at applying in the past, please go back and have another look – you may find considerable change and more assistance.
+Once you are a CIfA member, you can sign up to Professional Pathways to receive bulletins with extra information about progression through CIfA’s professional grades.

-There is a shortage of staff in the sector post-Brexit and many companies are very willing to take non-traditional entrants.
-Some have developed structured employer training schemes, are using Traineeships and taking on apprentices to increase staff numbers.
+Employers are seeing the benefit of diversifying entry routes.
+Some have developed structured employer training schemes, are using Traineeships [LINK] and are taking on apprentices [LINK] to increase staff numbers.
 It is always worth contacting archaeology companies directly to ask if they offer training for non-archaeology graduates.
-Don’t be put off if you don’t get a response first time or get a rejection.
+Don’t be put off if you don’t get a response first time or get a rejection from a particular company.

-Take every opportunity for networking, volunteering and taking part in training workshops.
-Take advantage of CPD opportunities through CIfA or free training available through Historic England https://historicengland.org.uk/services-skills/training-skills/ or FAME https://famearchaeology.co.uk/fame-webinars/ We run regular break time and evening discussion sessions to combine the networking of live events with archaeological topics and help people keep in touch.
-Dates for upcoming break time discussions are outlined in our events calendar.
+Take every opportunity for networking, volunteering and taking part in training workshops where you are able.
+As an Affiliate member of CIfA you will be able to take advantage of our CPD opportunities and a weekly jobs and training mailing.
+We also run regular break-time and evening discussion sessions to combine the networking of live events with archaeological topics, helping people keep in touch.
+Dates for upcoming break-time discussions are outlined in our events calendar.